rowanoulton/afr/README.md

 To ensure that the script continues to run, it is recommended that the collection script be managed by [Forever](https://github.com/nodejitsu/forever) or similar.

-A frontend for the API will be provided in a separate repository.
+A frontend for the API will be added at a later date.